rajannpatel/ubuntupbx/README.md

 <img alt="Linux" width="50" src="./images/icons8-linux-server-100.png" />

-On Linux, [LXD](https://canonical.com/lxd/) is a system container and virtual machine manager.
+On Linux, [LXD](https://canonical.com/lxd/) is a system container and VM manager.
 LXD is built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
 Think of LXD as the tool you use to manage LXC containers, making it easier to create, configure, and run them.

 1. [Install snapd](https://snapcraft.io/docs/installing-snapd) if your Linux doesn't already have the **snap** command line utility installed.